brandon-m-wang/cs198-75/src/web-hw/hw6.md

       With that, it's time to create our first endpoint!
 It would be quite useful to have one that, with a GET request, returns a JSON response with the `videosMetadata` array, as we can then use that in our client.
-We've already given you the overall skeleton for this endpoint; what can we return in our callback function to get the correct information?
+We've already given you the overall skeleton for this endpoint (i.e. below);
+      what can we return in our callback function to get the correct information?

       Hint: A certain method found in the Express API reference [here](https://expressjs.com/en/api.html#res) might be useful.

+      ```

+      app.get('/videos', (req, res) => RETURN_SOMETHING );

+      ```
+  - type: ps
+    paragraph: With that, let's switch over to our client so that we can visualize our information!
+Inside the `client` folder, access `src/Home.js`.
+Recall the `useState` hook; we've created `videos` which will represent video metadata.
+However, its default value is an empty array.
+Not too useful in its current state!
+Luckily, we have an endpoint that can provide us with this information.
+  - type: ps
+    paragraph: "![Picture of the Cubstart Video app after implementing the previous side effect.](/assets/images/hw6p2.png)"
 ---